JetBrains/intellij-platform-plugin-template/README.md

 ![Settings > Secrets][file:settings-secrets.png]

-You can find out how to get that token in the [Providing Your Hub Permanent Token to Gradle][docs:token] article.
+You can get that token in the [My Tokens][jb:my-tokens] tab within your Marketplace profile dashboard.

 > **Important:**
 > Before using the automated deployment process, it is necessary to manually create a new plugin in the Marketplace